stevo9527/soil-moisture-wetting/README.md

 Usage:
 Place the data from the “Data” folder into the corresponding .py files within the “Code” folder, then click to run.

+If you have any problem, please contact fupf123456@163.com.